joeellis/remote-sass/README.md

     @import "css/colors";

-Sass will first try locally find a sass/scss file at "css/colors".
-Failing this, it will look to RemoteSass to connect and import from http://remote-server.com/css/colors".
+Sass will first try locally find a sass/scss file at "css/colors.(sass|scss)".
+Failing this, it will look to RemoteSass to connect and import remotely from the base path you set above (in this case, from http://remote-server.com/path/to/assets/css/colors.(sass|scss)").
 Be aware of this look up order in case Sass doesn't seem to be loading the file you want.

 ## Contributing